hexadezi/owdl/README.md

 aequabit for OwSniff which I used as a base

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE 3.0 - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details